jpmedley/MDNBanter/help/BUILDING-PAGES.md

    npm run build idl clipboard
    ```

-   MDN Helper searches for interfaces containing the string you entered prompts you with a list.
+   MDNBanter searches for interfaces containing the string you entered prompts you with a list.

    **Note:** If you know a feature is supported in Chrome, but it does not appear in this list, see [Documenting New Features](#documenting-new-features) below.